VE3XLT/uv-k5-firmware-custom/README.md

     * add the F + F1 or F + F2 key combination to dynamically change the Step,
     * add F + 8 to quickly switch backlight between BLMin and BLMax on demand (this bypass BackLt strategy),
     * add F + 9 to return to BackLt strategy,
-    * add long press on MENU, in * SCAN mode, to temporarily exclude a memory channel if (not working with * SCAN ALL).
+    * add long press on MENU, in * SCAN mode, to temporarily exclude a memory channel if (not working with * SCAN ALL),
+    * add short press on [0, 1, 2, 3, 4 or 5], in * SCAN mode, to dynamically change scan list.
 * many fix:
     * squelch,
     * s-meter,